Techtonica/curriculum/react-express.js/react-expressjs.md

 npm init -y
 ```

-^leaving off the -y will allow you to manually enter that information^
+`leaving off the -y will allow you to manually enter that information `

 Next, create a folder called `server` and a file inside of it called `index.js`.